Rochester railway station: Layout

-Platform 3 has now opened up as a through platform, service trains towards Gillingham, Faversham, Ashford International and the Kent Coast.
+Platform 3 has now opened up as a through platform, service trains towards Gillingham, Faversham and the Kent Coast.
 Trains can also terminate here before heading back towards London.
 As the through line runs all the way through Platform 4 of the old Rochester station, it can be used to hold long freight services to allow passenger services to pass, removing a bottleneck.